 America is a vast land of many cultures dating back thousands of years to the original inhabitants of the land.
-The history, heritage, and culture of Native Americans, Alaska Natives, and Native Hawaiians are part of all national parks today.
-Every November during Native American Heritage Month and throughout the year, the National Park Service and our partners share history and the continuing culture of America’s indigenous peoples.
+The history and heritage of Native Americans, Alaska Natives, Native Hawaiians, and Island communities are part of all national parks today.
+Throughout the year, and especially during November during Native American Heritage Month, the National Park Service and our partners celebrate together the rich traditions, languages, and contributions of Indigenous people.

 Sharing History & Heritage

 Discover stories and cultural heritage shared in national parks and communities across the country.